 Popular Alcoholic Drinks in Korea

 Soju is the most famous alcoholic beverage in Korea.
 It is a clear liquor distilled from various starches, including wheat, glutinous rice, barley, or sweet potato.
 Soju has been strongly associated with Korean drinking culture and is often consumed with meals and during social gatherings.
-It is similar to and the beverage shochu in terms of its distillation process and taste.
+It is similar to vodka and the Japanese beverage shochu in terms of its distillation process and taste.
 Different brands of soju vary in strength; some brands are as low as 17% alcohol by volume while others are as high as 45% ABV.
 Soju is an integral part of Korean culture and remains a popular choice among drinkers today.

 Conclusion